milosgajdos/go-neural/README.md

 sys     0m6.385s
 ```

-You can see that the network whos 94% accuracy for the given parameters.
+You can see that the network has 94% accuracy for the given parameters on the training set.
 We have classified a chosen input data to 10 different classes out of which the last one shows the highest probability.